 Natalie Portman Didn’t Let A Man Tell The Wrong Story–And Neither Should You

-Natalie Portman decided to stand up for herself when Moby’s account of their relationship, more than 20 years ago, was false.
+Natalie Portman stood up for herself when Moby’s account of their relationship, more than 20 years ago, was false.
+And she hasn’t stopped.

-Moby recently released his autobiography Then It Fell Apart in which he talked about his controversial relationship with Natalie Portman when she was 18 years old and he was 33.
+Moby released his autobiography Then It Fell Apart in which he talked about his controversial relationship with Natalie Portman when she was just 18 years old and he was 33.

 The problem?
 The relationship never happened.
 And Natalie made sure the world would know exactly how it went down.